George Henry Williams: Early life and law career

+Judicial Career

-George Henry Willams was born in upstate New York, New Lebanon, Columbia County, on March 26, 1823.
-When he was very young his family moved to Onondaga County, where was educated in public and private schools, including Pompey Academy; he did not attend college.
-Williams studied law under Honorable Daniel Scott having passed the bar in 1844 at the age of 21.
-In the same year Williams moved west, and practiced law in the Iowa Territory.
-After Iowa was admitted to statehood, Williams was elected district judge in 1847, serving until 1852.
-In 1853, Williams was appointed Chief Justice of the Oregon Territory by President Franklin Pierce.
-In 1857, at the Oregon Constitutional Convention, Williams urged that slavery be made illegal in Oregon as a requirement for statehood.
+After Iowa was admitted to statehood, Williams was elected district judge in 1847 in Oregon, serving until 1852.
+In 1853, Williams was appointed Chief Justice of Oregon Territory by President Franklin Pierce.
+At the 1857 Oregon Constitutional Convention, Williams urged that slavery be made illegal in Oregon as a requirement for statehood.
 Williams advocated unsuccessfully that a woman's property not be subject to her husband's debts.

 In the early years of the Oregon Supreme Court, the three justices also rode circuit and acted as trial level judges.
 As a presiding judge while riding circuit, Williams presided over the Holmes v.
 Ford case that freed a slave family since slavery was illegal in the territory.
 In 1857, he was a member of the Oregon Constitutional Convention held before the establishment of Oregon as a U.S. state.
 Williams remained on the court until 1858 when he resigned from the bench.
 He then moved to Portland, Oregon, where he resumed the practice of law.

-Williams, a Democrat, supported Stephen Douglas during the Presidential Election of 1860.
+Williams, a Democrat, supported Stephen Douglas during the presidential election of 1860.
 Williams attended the Oregon Union convention of 1862, having opposed slavery, and was the chairman of the Election Committee.